Hosting and bandwidth provided by MacAce.net.

 As the original iPhone has a unique rounded design with a mostly aluminum back, help with identification for the original iPhone is less necessary than it is for subsequently introduced models.
 Differentiating the iPhone 3G from the iPhone 3GS models, however, is much more challenging.

 One simple way to externally identify all iPhone models is by the Model Number listed in small type on the back of the phone.

-Everyi.com's Ultimate iLookup feature and the EveryMac app -- available for iOS 5 or later and Android -- also can identify these iPhone models by EMC Number, Order Number (referred to as "Model" in software), and the last three characters of their Serial Numbers as well.
+Everyi.com's Ultimate iLookup feature and the EveryMac app -- available for iOS 5 or later and Android -- also can identify these iPhone models by EMC Number, Order Number (referred to as "Model" in software), and their Serial Numbers as well.